-Our analysis uses three sets of outcome measures with the aim to capture different dimensions of respondents' financial capability, consumer financial well-being, and retirement preparation.
+Our analysis uses three sets of outcome measures with the aim to capture different dimensions of respondents' financial capability, consumer financial wellbeing and retirement preparation.
 As part of our measures of financial capability, we include respondent's financial literacy scores based on respondent's responses to 20 questions developed to measure their financial knowledge.
-Respondents then get scored on a scale of one to 20 representing the number of questions they answered correctly.
+Respondents then get scored on a scale of 1 to 20 representing the number of questions they answered correctly.
 In that same survey, right after the financial test questions, respondents were also asked to self-report how many questions out of the 20 questions presented they think they have answered correctly, from 0 to 20.
-This measure constitutes our perceived financial literacy scale.
-Finally, we include information about respondent's total value of assets, excluding the value of secondary residence, measured in 10,000s of dollars, as another measure of financial capability.
+This measure constitutes our perceived financial literacy scale8.
+Finally, we include information about respondent's total value of assets, excluding the value of secondary residence9, measured in 10,000's of dollars, as another measure of financial capability.

-Consumer financial well-being, defined by the Consumer Financial Protection Bureau (CFPB) as the level to which a person can fully meet current and ongoing financial obligations, can feel secure in their financial future, and is able to make choices that allow them to enjoy life, is captured through the CFPB financial well-being scale.
-The scale is based on a set of 10 questions and a specific scoring system by which a financial well-being score on a scale of 0 to 100 is provided, with higher scores representing higher levels of financial well-being.
-In addition, we also use information on respondents' reported credit scores and generated an indicator variable for the respondent reporting a good or excellent credit score (above 700).
+Consumer financial wellbeing, defined by the Consumer Financial Protection Bureau (CFPB) as the level to which a person can fully meet current and ongoing financial obligations, can feel secure in their financial future, and is able to make choices that allow them to enjoy life, is captured through the CFPB financial well-being scale10.
+The scale is based on a set of 10 questions and a specific scoring system by which a financial well-being score on a scale of 0 to 100 is provided, with higher scores representing higher levels of financial well-being11.
+In addition, we also use information on respondents' reported credit scores and generated an indicator variable for the respondent reporting have a good or excellent level of credit score (credit score above 700)12.